MicrosoftDocs/bot-docs/articles/bot-builder-deploy-az-cli.md

 ---
 title: Deploy your bot - Bot Service
 description: Learn how to deploy bots to the Azure cloud.
 See how to prepare bots for deployment, deploy the code to the Azure Web App, and test bots in Web Chat.
-keywords: deploy bot, azure deploy bot, publish bot
+keywords: deploy bot, Azure deploy bot, publish bot
 author: ivorb
 ms.author: kamrani
 manager: kamrani
 ms.topic: conceptual
 ms.service: bot-service
-ms.date: 04/27/2021
+ms.date: 07/15/2021
 monikerRange: 'azure-bot-service-4.0'
 ---